'The Unknown Known' looks for meaning in Rumsfeld's 'sea of words'

 But Morris, best known for documentaries "The Thin Blue Line" and "The Fog of War," said he found that when given the chance, Rumsfeld was able to do little more than articulating shallow maxims and self-fulfilling generalizations, what Morris termed "principles you might find in a Chinese fortune cookie."

-"Absence of evidence is not an evidence of absence," the 81-year-old, who served as secretary of defense for Republican Presidents Gerald Ford and George W. Bush, repeats in the documentary.
+"Absence of evidence is not an evidence of absence," the 81-year-old, who served as secretary of defence for Republican Presidents Gerald Ford and George W. Bush, repeats in the documentary.

 "Some things work out, some things don't. ...
 If that's a lesson, yes, it's a lesson," is another statement that Morris cannot quite get Rumsfeld himself to pin down.